Ouroboros-analytics/JavascriptRecap/README.md

 hungryDog.speak("I am hungry");
 ```
 Think of `this` as an extra parameter which isn't passed explicitly!
-However, if you want to pass it, you use a function's `call` method which takes `this` as its first argument and the rest arguements passed to it as normal arguements.
+However, if you want to pass it, you use a function's `call` method which takes `this` as its first argument and the rest arguments passed to it as normal arguments.

 ```javascript
 speak.call(hungryDog, "Burp!");